Advanced Bible Quiz about Bible Characters.

 b.
 Abigail.

-The wife of Nabal persuaded David not to kill her husband for not giving up his supplies.
-Abigail told Nabal how she intervened and saved his life.
+Abigail told Nabal how she had intervened and saved his life.

-Nabal suffered what appeared to be a severe heart attack.
+Later, Nabal suffered from what appeared to be a severe heart attack.

 Ten days later, he strangely died.